henry739/library-inventory/README.md

   - Each book object contains a list of active loans it is a part of.
 Since there may be many copies, and different books with the same title, this allows the librarian to select a specific copy, and use its id to create the loan.
-  - [ ] TODO: Restrict viewing of user ID associated with the loan to senior librarians
 - `GET /api/v1/books/{id}`
   - Allows any librarian to search for a specific copy of a book by id
   - Each book object contains a list of active loans it is a part of (0 or 1)
-  - [ ] TODO: Restrict viewing of user ID associated with the loan to senior librarians
 - `DELETE /api/v1/books/{id}`
   - Allows a senior librarian to delete a book from the inventory by id
   - Disallowed if book is part of an active loan